jyablonski/doqs/src/content/docs/services/ingestion_script.md

 For continuous integration (CI), the entire test suite is run on every commit in a pull request.

-- It installs UV & the project dependencies on the GitHub Actions runner
+- It installs uv & the project dependencies on the GitHub Actions runner
 - It uses Docker to spin up a Postgres database w/ bootstrap data
 - It then runs the test suite, using the Postgres database to run integration tests
-- The UV environment used by the GitHub Actions runners also gets cached for up to 7 days, enabling faster test suite executions
+- The uv environment used by the GitHub Actions runners also gets cached for up to 7 days, enabling faster test suite executions

 After a PR is merged, the continuous deployment (CD) pipeline performs the following steps: